 The district, in accordance with state law, provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
-The district has workers' compensation coverage from September 1, 2021 - August 31, 2022.
+The district has workers' compensation coverage from Texas Association of School Boards - Risk Management Fund (TASB-RMF), effective on the employees' first day of work.